Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/WhatsNext.rst

 What's Next?
 ##############################################################################

-THANK YOU for participating in this learning experience!
-If you have completed all of the projects successfully you can consider yourself a Raspberry Pi Master.
+Thanks for your reading.

-We have reached the end of this Tutorial.
-If you find errors, omissions or you have suggestions and/or questions about the Tutorial or component contents of this Kit, please feel free to contact us: support@freenove.com
+This book is all over here.
+If you find any mistakes, missions or you have other ideas and questions about contents of this book or the kit and ect., please feel free to contact us, and we will check and correct it as soon as possible.

-We will make every effort to make changes and correct errors as soon as feasibly possible and publish a revised version.

-If you are interesting in processing, you can study the Processing.pdf in the unzipped folder.
+After completing the contents in this book, you can try to reform this smart car, such as purchasing and installing other Freenove electronic modules, or improving the code to achieve different functions.
+We will also try our best to add more new functions and update the code on our github (https://github.com/freenove).

-If you want to learn more about Arduino, Raspberry Pi, Smart Cars, Robotics and other interesting products in science and technology, please continue to visit our website.
-We will continue to launch fun, cost-effective, innovative and exciting products. http://www.freenove.com/
+If you want to learn more about Arduino, Raspberry Pi, smart cars, robots and orther interesting products in science and technology, please continue to focus on our website.
+We will continue to launch cost-effective, innovative and exciting products. www.freenove.com

 Thank you again for choosing Freenove products.